FoolingMyselfWithDreams/YT-TMS-Finder/README.md

    Often this error happens because your Windows user account isn't automatically set to have Admin rights.
 You may want to look up on how to do change this to avoid this type of error in the future entirely.

    Your antivirus or firewall could also be blocking the program.

+6. ### PyAudio errors
+   If you had any problems with installing PyAudio, that's a common issue.
+The solution to downloading PyAudio if the normal install fails, is this:
+   Go to https://pypi.org/project/PyAudio/#files and download the .whl file for your version of Python.
+   Then open up a command prompt (press Windows key and type CMD).
+Navigate to the folder with the .whl file (type this into the CMD window:  cd "insert folder path" (without the quotes)), press Enter and then type this in and press Enter: ```pip install PyAudio-0.2.14-cp312-cp312-win_amd64.whl``` or whatever .whl file suits your version of Python.
+Now you have it installed.

 ## Contributing